The Essay as Form and Practice

 We’ll pay close attention to the stages of writing an essay: discovery, responses and appeals, and revision.
 Students will write personal, broadly descriptive, and persuasive essays; they will produce short reflection pieces on the readings, inquisitive in nature, exploring themes and personal responses, which may be developed for the essays.
-While the course is not a creative writing workshop, a central component of the course involves each student in a shepherding role.
-The student will help guide a discussion of a fellow writer’s essay, a practice that will develop skills in literary analysis.
 Finally, we’ll consider the college application essay.

 Reading will include Annie Dillard: The Abundance, James Baldwin: The Fire Next Time, Andre Dubus: Meditation from a Moveable Chair, Virginia Woolf: “The Death of a Moth,” Martin Luther King: “Letter from Birmingham Jail.”

 Martin Luther King, Jr. "Behind the Selma March", "Next Stop: The North", "A Time to Break Silence", "A Testament of Hope"; Mary Oliver: Upstream; Barry Lopez: About This Life.

 High school students may be awarded 1 Literature credit upon completion of this course.